brunorijsman/openssl-qkd/doc/implementing-qkd-in-openssl.md

 ~~~~
 Checking tshark output for correct Diffie-Helman exchange...
 Did not match pattern #0: Connection establish request \(SYN\): server port 44330
 ~~~~

+## What does the mock QKD in OpenSSL unit test / demo do?

+TODO